 - observing them for any symptoms or signs of infection.

-- requiring visits to be scheduled in advance,
+- requiring visits to be scheduled in advance;

-- permitting visits only during select hours, and
+- permitting visits only during select hours; and

 What else can I do to minimize risks to residents?

 Another option is to make some visits virtual.
-Videoconferencing and chat platforms like Zoom, Skype and FaceTime have become lifelines for residents and families during the pandemic, and continuing to use them at times even after lockdowns lift can minimize opportunities for illness to spread.
+Videoconferencing and chat platforms like Zoom, Skype and FaceTime have been lifelines for residents and families during the pandemic, and continuing to use them at times even after lockdowns lift can minimize opportunities for illness to spread.